Authorised Officers are here to make sure everyone is paying their way and helping to keep your public transport running smoothly.

 - assist the travelling public with all aspects of public transport services which includes helping to ensure a safe network

 - act as a deterrent to vandalism, fare evasion and anti-social behaviour

-- report behavioural and ticketing offences against the Transport (Compliance and Miscellaneous) Act 1983
+- report behavioural and ticketing offences against the Transport (Compliance and Miscellaneous) Act 1983 or its regulations

 - maintain the highest degree of integrity and professionalism at all times.

 The Code of Conduct for Authorised Officers is available for download at economicdevelopment.vic.gov.au.

 How to recognise an Authorised Officer

 Authorised Officers may be working in uniform or plain clothes.
 Either way they can be clearly identified because they will carry: